-So… the flood gates have officially opened on Steam, it seems, given the amount of releases in the past couple of weeks.
+o… the flood gates have officially opened on Steam, it seems, given the number of releases in the past couple of weeks.
 While it is great to see so many new games released, unfortunately, the rate does create a major problem: visibility.
 Right now I’d wager that once your game has been on Steam for 24 hours – maybe even less! – it’s pretty much buried, long gone from the front page.
 Fast-forward a full week, and people are going to have to do some serious digging through several pages to stumble upon it, most likely.
 A problem I aim to solve, or at least alleviate, with this particular article series.

 Beat The Game ($9.99)

 Gamepad?
 Nope.
 Keyboard?
 Nope.
 Mouse?
 Think again.
 VR?
 Heck no!
 Actually… maybe Beat The Game can be played with one or more of those, but my point is, the game is actually played… through the magic of audio.
 More or less.
 Which is awesome.
 It also sounds (no pun intended) super weird, which is a huge plus, mixing beats, snares and… who knows what else?
 Rock and roll!

 Things like social anxiety and depression are not to be taken lightly, but that doesn’t mean a video game featuring a protagonist suffering from both won’t be enjoyable.
 At least that’s what I’m hoping, because not only does Please Knock on my Door look really good, it’s also billed as a learning experience, one focusing more on exploring than, you know, crazy action.
 A choice-driven tale, as it were, about spending an hour (or two, or three?) in the shoes of someone who’s got it pretty bad.
 Color me intrigued.